Oh, Canada! A sparsely-populated country of scenic views, multi-cultural cities, friendly residents, maple syrup, and of course, poutine.

 Believe it or not, not all of Canada is a permafrost-covered glacier all year round.

-Travel around Europe for a while, and you will find that a popular stereotype of Canadians is that they’re all from Montreal, and that they all speak French.
+If you travel around Europe for a while, you will come to realize, despite popular belief from non-Canadians, that not all Canadians are from Montreal, and not all Canadians speak French.

 Although all of Canada will have signage and product labelling in both English and French, you will be hard pressed to find many French-speaking Canadians outside of Quebec.
 In fact, about 85 per cent of all Canadian Francophones reside in Quebec, and next to that, 3.1 per cent live in New Brunswick, and 4.2 per cent live in Ontario.

 Other than that, you can probably find some people who will be able to tell you in French where the bathroom is or if it’s raining, but you’re more likely to encounter non-French speakers where you go.

 If you are heading to Canada in the summer, consider a camping adventure.
-Canada is home to some spectacular campgrounds that will run you less money to on par with what you would spend at a hostel.
+Canada is home to some spectacular campgrounds that will cost less than any stay at a hostel.

-Because Canada is so sparsely populated in some areas, the setting for star-gazing out in the wilderness features minimal light and far less pollution than the city- an ideal alternative.
+Because Canada is so sparsely populated in some areas, the landscaping for star-gazing out in the wilderness features minimal light and far less pollution than the city- an ideal alternative.

-For a great overall view of what Canada has to offer, make sure you plan an equal amount of time in both the city and nature.
+For a great overall view of what Canada has to offer, make sure you plan an equal amount of time in both the city and woodland areas.

-For a great big city feel, plan some time in downtown Vancouver, Calgary, Toronto, or Montreal, but once you’ve had enough of that life, get out into the wilderness near the water or mountains, or find a charming small town in which to spend some time.
+For a great big city feel, plan some time in downtown Vancouver, Calgary, Toronto, or Montreal, but also get out into the wilderness near the water or mountains, or find a charming small town in which to spend some time in.
 Not only will you find incredible Canadian hospitality once you leave the metro behind, you’ll also find incredible landscapes and experience all Canada has to offer.

 There are now more than 40 national parks in Canada to explore – ranging from lush greenery to sand dunes to glaciers.

-A huge part of what makes the Canadian identity so interesting is that there isn’t a mold.
+A huge part of what makes the Canadian identity so fascinating is that there isn’t a singular identity.
 Canadians are comprised of people from many different ethnicities, backgrounds, political views, and religions; and that’s a beautiful thing.

 Perhaps the real things that bind Canadians together are as simple as the fact that they say “sorry” for no reason at all, and consider a hefty parka a necessity.